louisowen6/NLP_Stacking_Ensemble/README.md

-# Sentiment Analysis in Stock Market using CNN, LSTM, MLP, NLP and Stacking Ensemble
+# Sentiment Analysis in Stock Market using Twitter and Stocktwits Data with CNN, LSTM, MLP, NLP and Stacking Ensemble

 ## Background